-The Department of English and Communication offers Bachelor of Science degrees in Writing and Communication and Agriculture Communication.
+The Department of English and Communication offers a Bachelor of Science degree in Writing and Communication.
 Students will develop as critical thinkers and gain skills in both written and oral communication through encouragement to explore ideas thoroughly and critically from all vantage points and a wide-ranging liberal arts education.